NixOS/nix/src/nix/flake.md

     root of a tree can use `path:./foo` to access the flake in subdirectory `foo`, but `path:../bar` is illegal.

+Path inputs can be specified with path values in `flake.nix`.
+Path values are a syntax for `path` inputs, and they are converted by
+1. resolving them into relative paths, relative to the base directory of `flake.nix`
+2. escaping URL characters (refer to IETF RFC?)
+3. prepending `path:`

+Note that the allowed syntax for path values in flake `inputs` may be more restrictive than general Nix, so you may need to use `path:` if your path contains certain special characters.
+See [Path literals](@docroot@/language/syntax#path-literal)

   Note that if you omit `path:`, relative paths must start with `.` to avoid ambiguity with registry lookups (e.g. `nixpkgs` is a registry lookup; `./nixpkgs` is a relative path).